 - Preheat oven to 350 degrees.

 - Line pie pan with 9-inch pie crust.
-Add the flour, brown sugar and dash of salt and mix together.
+Add the flour, brown sugar and dash of salt and mix together, right inside the pie crust.

 - Pour evaporated milk over the brown sugar mixture.
 Do not stir.
-Cut the butter into several pieces and disperse it over the pie.
+Cut the butter into several pieces and scatter it evenly over the pie.
 Sprinkle cinnamon over the pie.